 Shinhan Bank, officially known as Shinhan Bank Co., Ltd., is a leading financial institution headquartered in Seoul, South Korea (KR).
-Established in 1897, it has evolved into a prominent player in the banking industry, offering a comprehensive range of services including retail banking, corporate finance, and wealth management.
+Established in 1897, it has evolved into a prominent player in the banking industry, offering a wide range of services including retail banking, corporate banking, and wealth management.
 With a strong presence in major operational regions across Asia and beyond, Shinhan Bank is recognised for its innovative financial solutions and customer-centric approach.
-The bank's core products, such as personal loans, credit cards, and investment services, are designed to meet diverse client needs, setting it apart in a competitive market.
-Notably, Shinhan Bank has achieved significant milestones, including its recognition as one of the top banks in Asia, reflecting its robust market position and commitment to excellence in financial services.
+The bank's core products, such as personal loans, savings accounts, and investment services, are designed to meet diverse client needs, setting it apart in a competitive market.
+Notably, Shinhan Bank has achieved significant milestones, including being one of the first Korean banks to expand internationally, solidifying its market position as a trusted financial partner.

 How does Shinhan Bank's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.